Many of the gorgeous vintage fashion items we see at Repsycho have an interesting label – research has proved that many also have an amazing history!

 Lee Bender at Bus Stop is now a collectable vintage label, and her designs have been displayed in exhibitions alongside contemporaries such as Ossie Clark and Biba.

 In 1913 Jack Offenbach began Shubette in London.
 Designing, producing and supplying British stores.
 Well known for women’s special occasion wear with beautiful detail and elegance while maintaining a fun and youthful vibe.

 The company expanded internationally and became a leading fashion name which is still a family concern.
 Today Gina Bacconi is the power brand of the Shubette group and is still synonymous with glamourous event clothing.

+John Bates began designing as Jean Varon (a more glamorous name than his own) from the late 1950’s.
 His style is typically glamorous, swirly, slightly boho, well made, lots of fabric and just all-round-gorgeous.

 He is perhaps best known for Diana Riggs‘ outfits when she starred as Emma Peel in The Avengers.
 But anyone who was anyone in the 1960s and 1970s wore John Bates’ designs.
 Cilla Black married in one of his designs, Julie Christie wore his dresses in the film Shampoo and the fashion pages of Vogue often carried them.